MariaHr8/js-beginner-projects/README.md

 # js-beginner-projects

-A folder containing some Javascript projects I created to learn this language.
+This is a container for some Javascript mini-projects I created to learn this language.